-Issues of trade have come to renewed attention, as the global trading system has been rocked by upended agreements and cries for economic populism.
+Issues of trade came to renewed attention in 2019, as the global trading system was rocked by upended agreements and cries for economic populism.
 Anthropology has long been concerned with trade.
-The December 2019 issue of Open Anthropology will make free to read 15 articles on trade and exchange.
+The December 2019 issue of Open Anthropology made free to read 15 articles on trade and exchange until December 2020.

 Search Engine Trade & Anthropology

 Interestingly, search engine hits for combinations of trade and anthropology produce three scholarly articles:

 - Adams, Robert McC., et al. 1974.
 “Anthropological Perspectives on Ancient Trade.”
 Current Anthropology 15(3):239-258.

 - Grimes, Kimberly, and Dvera Saxton.
 2003.
 “Anthropology and the Fair Trade Movement.”
 Practicing Anthropology 25(4):33-36.

 - Brøgger, Benedicte.
 2009.
 “Economic anthropology, trade and innovation.”
 Social Anthropology 17(3):318-333.